 The central star of our solar system is the Sun.
 Interestingly the radiance of the Sun is independent of distance.
-At larger distances (e.g. on Mars) the Sun appears smaller but not less bright.
-Jesus reminds me of this wonderful aspect of light.
-The brilliance of His light is undiminished by distance.
+At larger distances (for instance on Mars) the Sun appears smaller but no less bright.
+This reminds me of Jesus.
+The brilliance of the Light of the World is undiminished by distance.
 Even from far away we can notice Him.

 Light is both particle and wave; one would think particle and wave are mutually exclusive – light is either a particle or a wave – still, light is both.
 Following are some well-known facts about God that are also mutually exclusive:

 – Jesus called himself the Son of Man and at the same time He is the Son of God.